lukegcollins/hardhat-company-docs/Task 4.1P - Company Progress Report/Hardhat Enterprises - S&O.md

 #### Deliverables

 - Deliver a Web Application Penetration Testing Report and Secure Code Review to Deakin University to meet the industry standard.
-- Cover all parts of OnTrack's codebase
+- Cover parts of OnTrack's codebase
+- Diliver which part have been cover for next next trimester to going continuous

 #### Project Members
 [Please see appendix B - App Attack](#appendix-b)